anuzis/mancala/README.md

 ### AI Decision Tree Ideas
-Check if any moves capture stones (calculate value Vs free moves) Check for sequences to maximize free turns
-Check for sequences that maximize free turns AND capture
-Else: go with moves that line up another turn on next turn Check future state: if taking a certain interaction sets up good next turn Check other player ability to disrupt: if taking interaction allows other player to disrupt Test various probabilities to each selection
+Check if any moves capture stones (calculate value Vs free moves) Check for sequences to maximize free immediate turns Check for sequences that maximize free turns AND capture Check future state: if taking a certain interaction sets up good next turn Check other player ability to disrupt: if taking interaction allows other player to disrupt
+Else: evaluate moves that optimize free turn potential Test various probabilities to each selection